 Method 8: Disabling your 3rd party antivirus (if applicable)

-Some users have reported that in their case, the issue was actually caused by an over-protective Antivirus suite that was insisting into analyzing every data block that was downloaded by the Microsoft Store.
+Some users have reported that in their case, the issue was actually caused by an over-protective Antivirus suite that was insisting on analyzing every data block that was downloaded by the Microsoft Store.
 Nod32 is most often reported as the AV responsible for this particular issue.

 If this scenario is applicable and you’re using a 3rd party security scanner instead of the built-in security program (Windows Defender) try temporarily disabling your AV and see if your download speeds improve.
 If you’re using a firewall, you’ll need to uninstall the security software completely because it’s very likely that the same rules will remain in place even if you disable the real-time protection.